St Marks Church Safeguarding Policy 2023

 St Marks Church Kensal Rise COMMITMENT TO SAFEGUARDING

 St Marks Church is committed to safeguarding children, young people and vulnerable adults to worship and grow safely in Christ.
-This is done by acting together in a coordinated and supported manner and requires the Church Safeguarding Officer Kellie Jarrett, our Vicar Rev’d Will Leaf, and our Children’s Champion Sue Bush to make timely responses to concerns (advice sought / action taken within 24 hours), informing / consulting with the Diocesan Safeguarding Team (DST) about these, and drawing support from the Churches Child Protection Advisory Service (CCPAS) helpline and local authorities.
+This is done by acting together in a coordinated and supported manner and requires the Church Safeguarding Officer Kellie Jarrett, our Vicar Rev’d Dave Roberts, and our Children’s Champion Sue Bush to make timely responses to concerns (advice sought / action taken within 24 hours), informing / consulting with the Diocesan Safeguarding Team (DST) about these, and drawing support from the Churches Child Protection Advisory Service (CCPAS) helpline and local authorities.

 We as a church commit to forming appropriate: